spookiestevie/my-django-site/README.md

 # my-django-site
-This repo is for my django sit
+This repo is for my django site